American Public Education (NASDAQ:APEI) Sees Large Volume Increase

 The firm has a 50 day simple moving average of $29.64.
 The stock has a market cap of $533.62 million, a price-to-earnings ratio of 17.97, a price-to-earnings-growth ratio of 1.77 and a beta of 0.58.

-Several institutional investors have recently modified their holdings of the company.
-Sawtooth Solutions LLC lifted its stake in shares of American Public Education by 4.4% in the fourth quarter.
-Sawtooth Solutions LLC now owns 7,943 shares of the company’s stock worth $242,000 after buying an additional 332 shares during the last quarter.
-State of Tennessee Treasury Department raised its stake in American Public Education by 4.8% during the 1st quarter.
-State of Tennessee Treasury Department now owns 12,447 shares of the company’s stock valued at $443,000 after purchasing an additional 568 shares during the last quarter.
-Thrivent Financial for Lutherans raised its stake in American Public Education by 4.1% during the 1st quarter.
-Thrivent Financial for Lutherans now owns 15,284 shares of the company’s stock valued at $545,000 after purchasing an additional 606 shares during the last quarter.
-Mutual of America Capital Management LLC raised its stake in American Public Education by 34.3% during the 1st quarter.
+A number of large investors have recently added to or reduced their stakes in APEI.
+Captrust Financial Advisors raised its stake in American Public Education by 4,350.0% during the 1st quarter.
+Captrust Financial Advisors now owns 712 shares of the company’s stock valued at $25,000 after purchasing an additional 696 shares during the last quarter.
+Vantage Consulting Group Inc acquired a new position in American Public Education during the 4th quarter valued at $47,000.
+Marshall Wace LLP acquired a new position in American Public Education during the 1st quarter valued at $56,000.
+Quantbot Technologies LP acquired a new position in American Public Education during the 1st quarter valued at $83,000.
+Finally, Mutual of America Capital Management LLC raised its stake in American Public Education by 34.3% during the 1st quarter.
 Mutual of America Capital Management LLC now owns 2,485 shares of the company’s stock valued at $89,000 after purchasing an additional 635 shares during the last quarter.
-Finally, Captrust Financial Advisors raised its stake in American Public Education by 4,350.0% during the 1st quarter.
-Captrust Financial Advisors now owns 712 shares of the company’s stock valued at $25,000 after purchasing an additional 696 shares during the last quarter.
-Institutional investors and hedge funds own 95.70% of the company’s stock.
+Hedge funds and other institutional investors own 95.70% of the company’s stock.

 American Public Education Company Profile (NASDAQ:APEI)